Post-16 education is voluntary so it is important that you make a full commitment to achieving success on your chosen courses.

 - accept a general responsibility for giving leadership and example to younger pupils and fellow students

-- White shirt/blouse, Sixth Form black V-neck jumper with school logo (to be worn at all times), black FORMAL trousers or KNEE-LENGTH skirt, Sixth Form tie, black sensible shoes, girls-one pair of sleeper or stud earrings, boys-one sleeper or stud earring.
+White shirt/blouse, Sixth Form black V-neck jumper with school logo (to be worn at all times), black formal trousers or appropriate length skirt, Sixth Form tie, black sensible shoes, one pair of sleeper or stud earrings.

-- NO trainers, denim, extreme haircuts/jewellery, excessive make-up, facial piercings or expanders to be worn.
-Extreme haircuts and unnatural colours are unacceptable.
-Earrings to be worn in ear lobe only.
-Neutral nail varnish colours only.
+NO trainers, denim, extreme haircuts/jewellery, facial piercings or expanders to be worn.
+Extreme haircuts and unnatural hair colours are unacceptable.
+Earrings to be worn in ear lobes only.
+Neutral coloured nail varnish only on own nails and only natural make-up.

 - limit part-time work to 10 hours per week.